-A 501(c)(3), the Cook County Health Foundation (CCHF) operates with its own bylaws and board of directors, entirely independent of the Cook County Health & Hospitals System (CCHHS) and Cook County government.
+A 501(c)(3), the Cook County Health Foundation (CCHF) operates with its own bylaws and board of directors, entirely independent of the Cook County Health (CCH) and Cook County government.

 Cook County Health & Hospitals System receives limited tax-supported funding from Cook County government but remains in need of additional resources to ensure it meets the evolving needs of the community while still supporting the underserved.
 By mission, CCHHS provides care without regard to ability to pay and honors the dignity and respect of every patient, with a focus on prevention, improved health outcomes and well-being.